MachinesAreUs/VizMyType/README.md

                      .UsingBuilder(new GraphVizBuilder("SimpleClass.png"))
                      .BuildGraph();

 Want to know more?
-Checkout the [wiki](https://github.com/MachinesAreUs/VizMyType/wiki)!
+Check out the [wiki](https://github.com/MachinesAreUs/VizMyType/wiki)!